Do you have questions about e-bikes and how they work? Learn more about commonly asked e-bike questions.

 YES – motor and battery are waterproof if not modified or “adjusted”.

 Can I wash my e-bike?

 YES – gently!
 Never use a pressure washer and never “shower” your bike from the side.
-That way you push dirt into bearings and can contaminate your rotors.
-A good wipe-down is usually all it needs.
+This can push dirt into bearings and can contaminate your brake rotors.
+A good wipe-down is usually all that is necessary.